Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-As previously seen you can add each of these together per value to create any calculation you wish by adding all the per values together.
+As previously seen you can multiply, divide, add subtract each calculation per values to create any calculation you wish.

 <br /><br />